 There are many types of safety glass, such as toughened, laminated, heat soaked, heat strengthened and toughened laminated glass.
-Safety glass is required by law for a number of applications, such as glass in doors, glass over a certain size and glass in areas which would otherwise be dangerous, if the glass were not safety, such as a shower.
+Safety glass is required by law for a number of applications, such as glass in doors, glass over a certain sizes and glass in areas which would otherwise be dangerous, such as a shower.

 Additionally, the required use and siting of the glass may require it to be safety (certainly in respect of being toughened), such as a glass partition alongside stairs and a glass splashback behind a hob (due to the affect of the heat).

 Toughened Glass is manufactured when standard annealed also known as ‘Float Glass’ is heated past its annealing point of around 720 C and then rapidly cooled.
 The process transforms the glass so in the event of accidental impact it breaks down into small, blunt harmless pieces of glass thus reducing the risk of human injury.
 Being up to five times stronger than equivalent annealed glass panels, it also offers greater resistance to sudden temperature changes and windy conditions.
 The process also allows specific design requirements so any holes, edging or processing needed can be discussed with our team ahead of production and will be carried out prior to the tempering process.
 The nature of ‘toughening’ glass means that after tempering, the glass cannot be altered in any way so any design requirements should be planned.